los

 Cherries are floated as part of the pulping process to separate low density cherries

-Cherries pulped and dry fermented for 10-14 hours in concrete pillas under shade
+Cherries pulped and dry fermented for 10-14 hours in concrete tanks under shade

 After fermentation is complete coffee is washed in concrete channels to remove any remaining mucilage